rickchangch/go-practice-playground/README.md

 ├─── src
-│ ├─── basic                   # Basic usage of common syntax statements and golang feature syntax syntax │ ├─── gRPC                    # Common gRPC and straming gRPC usage │ ├─── reflect                 # Commonsensical usage of reflect and relative 3rd-party lib │ └─── web-application         # Demo of the golang web application ├─── Makefile                  # Quick script sample
+│ ├─── basic                   # Basic usage of common syntax statements and golang feature syntax syntax │ ├─── gRPC                    # Common gRPC and straming gRPC usage │ ├─── localTest               # Implement unit test with Suite package, and then use docker to build temporary DB for testing.
+│ ├─── reflect                 # Commonsensical usage of reflect and relative 3rd-party lib
+│ └─── web-application         # Demo of the golang web application ├─── Makefile                  # Quick script sample